-In an ideal world we would let our chickens free-range all year round, and we’re sure they would appreciate us for this.
-However what do you do during the winter, when predators such as foxes are desperate and will risk an attack during the daytime?
+In an ideal world, we would let our chickens free-range all year round, and we’re sure they would appreciate us for this.
+However, what do you do during the winter, when predators such as foxes are desperate and risk an attack during the daytime?
 The answer is chicken tractors.

-Note: If you are looking at making your own pen and need to work out how big it needs to be, read How Much Room Do Chickens Need.
+Note: Read How Much Room Do Chickens Need if you are looking at making your pen and need to work out how big it needs to be.

-Not heard of a chicken tractor before or wondering how to use one?
+Not heard of a chicken tractor before or wondered how to use one?
 Let’s get straight into this week’s article.

-First of all for those of you who haven’t heard of a chicken tractor before, you are probably wondering what exactly is a chicken tractor?
+First of all, for those of you who haven’t heard of a chicken tractor before, you probably wonder what exactly a chicken tractor is?

-A chicken tractor is a portable pen which you can move around your garden to provide your chickens with a constant fresh supply of grass.
+A chicken tractor is a portable pen that you can move around your garden to provide your chickens with a constant fresh grass supply.

-Chicken tractors are normally just dragged across the garden; however you can get ‘fancier’ tractors which have wheels on to make them easier to pull!
+Chicken tractors are usually just dragged across the garden; however, you can get ‘fancier’ tractors that have wheels to make them easier to pull!

-At this point you’re probably wondering how is this any different to my regular chicken pen.
+At this point, you’re probably wondering how this is any different from my regular chicken pen.

-The biggest difference between a chicken tractor and a chicken pen is that a chicken pen isn’t portable – a pen is attached to the side of your chicken coop (see below).
+The most significant difference between a chicken tractor and a chicken pen is that a chicken pen isn’t portable – a pen is attached to the side of your chicken coop.

-A pen tends to be more secure because it’s a permanent structure and you can bury the chicken wire down into the ground to stop predators digging underneath the pen.
+A pen tends to be more secure because it’s a permanent structure, and you can bury the chicken wire down into the ground to stop predators from digging underneath the pen.

 So let’s now talk about how using chicken tractors made our chickens lay more eggs.